DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 ```

 The good part of it is that we can easily expand the parsing.
 For example
-adding the ability for another type of value can become very easy.
+adding the ability for another type of value is very easy.
 We just
 need to add another `elsif` pattern for the value we want.
 We also
 can produce decent error messages as we always knew what must come
 next.
 With `pos` we have access to the current position of the regex engine
-and we can produce a meaningfull error message if needed.
+and we can produce a meaningful error message if needed.